jasonschattman/ElectronBeamSimulator/README.md

 This Python application simulates an electron beam that's accelerating towards a large positive charge (the "anode") while being deflected by a small charged particle (called the deflector particle) that the user can drag around with the mouse.
+It's coded using plain procedures and arrays so that anyone who's taken ICS3UI can understand the code.

 The physics behind the program is based on Coloumb's Law and Newton's Laws.